tulasidamarla/angular/angular2/angular2.md

 Note: The advantage of using inline template is that the template is defined with in the same component, keeping view and the code for the view within the same file.
 It is then easy to match up our data binding with class properties.

-Note: There are disadvantages aswell with inline template.
+Note: There are disadvantages also with inline template.
 When defining view with in backticks most of the tools don't provide intelligence, automatic formatting and syntax checking.
 The alternative for this is Linked Template.

 Linked Template
 ---------------